Encoding a topological gauge theory on a ring-shaped Raman-coupled Bose gas: CONCLUSIONS

-Our results open interesting perspectives for exploring novel quantum phases with ultracold atoms induced by effective chiral interactions.
+Our results open interesting perspectives for exploring quantum phases with ultracold atoms induced by effective chiral interactions.
 In particular, the interplay between current and density could allow the investigation of chiral solitons in our system, building on recent advances in the exploration of solitons in ring geometries \cite{Rabec2025}.
 Our setup also provides a concrete step towards engineering Chern-Simons-like physics \cite{Rojas2020,Kamal2024}, i.e., density-dependent magnetic fields, by coupling multiple real or synthetic rings \cite{BoadaCeli2012,Celi2014, Celi_synthetic2024, Mancini-15, Stuhl-15, Livi-16, Kolkowitz-17, Bouhiron_Science_2024_4D_Hall} and exploring the transport properties of such systems \cite{Fabre_PRL_2022_Laughlin, Zhou_Science_2023_Hall}.
-Lattice implementations of the chiral BF theory would also allow the study of strongly interacting one-dimensional anyonic matter, with synthetic dimensions providing a resource to engineer nontrivial topologies \cite{BoadaCeli2015}.
+Lattice implementations of the chiral BF theory would also allow the study of strongly interacting one-dimensional anyonic matter \cite{Yajiang2009,Keilmann2011,Greschner20152,Tang2015,Strater2016,Zhang2017,Santos2018}, with synthetic dimensions providing a resource to engineer nontrivial topologies \cite{BoadaCeli2015}.
 Furthermore, while we have investigated here the feasibility of our proposal for potassium atoms, experiments could also be performed with other atomic species.
 Cesium, which has a rich Feshbach spectrum to tune interatomic interactions and a larger fine structure splitting, would allow one to implement this scheme with reduced losses from inelastic photon scattering caused by the Raman beams.

-Finally, we emphasize that the ring geometry discussed here generally does not allow phase accumulation to be reabsorbed under boundary conditions \cite{Calabrese2009}.
-If the phase accumulation further depends on the internal degrees of freedom of the matter, then subjecting such a system to non-commuting, density-dependent gauge fields in this nontrivial geometry could enable the realization of non-Abelian anyonic statistics.
-Our work provides a framework for studying anyons in quasi one-dimensional systems, and interpolates between one- and two-dimensional exotic statistics by implementing local conservation laws and without relying on strong interactions.
+In addition to these experimental avenues, another interesting direction is the comparison of the different 1D reductions of two-dimensional Chern-Simons theory that, depending on the prescription, lead to either chiral BF theory \cite{Rabello1995,Aglietti1996,Jackiw1997,griguolo1998,Rojas2023,Rojas2024}, Calogero-Sutherland \cite{Vathsan1998,Larisa1999}, Tonks-Girardeau \cite{sen1994,Rougerie2023,Rougerie2024} or cubic-quintic Schrödinger theories \cite{Rougerie2025,yang2025}.
+A systematic study of the dependence of reductions on different boundary conditions would be worth both at the classical and quantum level \cite{Leinaas1992}.